railwayapp/docs/src/pages/reference/plans.md

 ## Developer Plan Offering

 When you add a credit card or have a prepaid credit balance on your account, your account is upgraded to the Developer plan.
 The $5 of monthly credit no longer comes with an execution limit.
 You are billed for any usage above $5 on your account.
+The developer plan is meant for hobbyist workloads.

 Developer plan projects have increased limits: limits are raised as projects approach them up to the hard cap listed here.

-If a user unsubscribes or runs out of prepaid credits, the user returns to the Starter plan and the previous limits begin reapplying.
+If a user unsubscribes or runs out of prepaid credits, the user returns to the Starter plan and the previous limits reapply.

 **Tier Offering**